 As a leader, you are responsible for your team, and as the saying goes: ‘a pupil is only as good as their teacher’.

-If your employees have made a mistake, chances are you haven’t given the correct information or support to perform the job properly.
+Sometimes, if your employees have made a mistake, it's possible that you haven’t given the correct information or support to perform the job properly.
 Not being able to admit this and take the blame is a bad trait, and one that a manager shouldn’t possess.
 However hard it may be to swallow your pride, you need to stand up and take the blame; after all, nobody is perfect.

 7. Not Defining Goals

 If you fail to give your team a clear objective of what they should be aiming towards, they’ll be aimlessly filling their day with menial tasks in order to get by.
-As an in-office or as a virtual boss, you need to give them clear goals of what they should be doing and how they can prioritise their work effectively, ensuring that all their projects are completed in time.
+Whether you are an in-office or virtual boss, you need to give them clear goals of what they should be doing and how they can prioritise their work effectively, ensuring that all their projects are completed in time.

 8. Being Unrealistic